risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 ) FORMAT PLAIN ENCODE JSON;
 ```

-The statement will create a streaming job which continuously ingests data from the Kafka topic to the table and the data will be stored in RisingWave's internal storage, which brings three benefits:
+The statement will create a streaming job that continuously ingests data from the Kafka topic to the table and the data will be stored in RisingWave's internal storage, which brings three benefits:

 1. **Improved ad-hoc query performance:** When users execute queries such as `SELECT * FROM table_on_kafka`, the query engine will directly access the data from RisingWave's internal storage, eliminating unnecessary network overhead and avoiding read pressure on upstream systems.
 Additionally, users can create [index](/transform/indexes.md) on the table to accelerate queries.

 2. **Allow defining primary keys:** With the help of its internal storage, RisingWave can efficiently maintain primary key constraints.
 Users can define a primary key on a specific column of the table and define different behaviors for primary key conflicts with [ON CONFLICT clause](/sql/commands/sql-create-table.md#pk-conflict-behavior).

 3. **Ability to handle delete/update changes**: Based on the definition of primary keys, RisingWave can efficiently process upstream synchronized delete and update operations.
-For systems that synchronize delete/update operations from external systems, such as database's CDC, we **do not** allow creating source on it but require a table with connector.
+For systems that synchronize delete/update operations from external systems, such as database's CDC, we **do not** allow creating a source on it but require a table with connectors.

 At the same time, like regular tables, tables with connectors also accept DML statements and [CREATE SINK INTO TABLE](/sql/commands/sql-create-sink-into.md), which provides greater flexibility.